| How to fully de-restrict a 1993-2001 Honda NSR125R

 Before carrying out the work make

-you have any questions feel free to ask them on our discussion
+sure you are confident you know what you are doing...
+Ifyou have any questions feel free to ask them on our discussion

 forum.
 We've de-restricted 3 bikes this